Positive Indexing

 - Picking up a knife, we seek a comfortable grasp, or at least one, which results in the least amount of pain.

--The difference between one’s natural grasp & handle geometry, creates unnecessary stress levels in wrist/hand.
+-The difference between one’s natural grasp & handle geometry,

 - Soft tissue